Glen Jackson (Canadian football)

-Glen Jackson (born April 5, 1954 in Vancouver, British Columbia) is a former star linebacker for the BC Lions.
+Glen Jackson (born April 5, 1954) is a Canadian former professional football linebacker for the BC Lions of the Canadian Football League (CFL).

-High school & College career
+Amateur career

 After playing at Notre Dame Regional Secondary School, he went on to play university football at Simon Fraser University.

-Canadian Football League career
+Professional career

-Jackson would play 12 years with the BC Lions, from 1976 to 1987, including 192 games, and two Grey Cups (1983 and 1985) and one championship (in 1985.)
+Jackson played 12 years with the BC Lions, from 1976 to 1987, including 192 games, and two Grey Cups (1983 and 1985) and one championship (in 1985.)
 He was a Western All Star six times.

 He selected to the Lions 50th anniversary All Time Team and is a member of the BC Lions Wall of Fame.

 Post-playing career

 Retired from Holy Cross Regional High School in Surrey, British Columbia.